andredesousa/kubernetes-best-practices/README.md

 If unauthorized users gain access to etcd they can take over the entire cluster.
 Read access is also dangerous because malicious users can use it to elevate privileges.
 It is recommended to protect etcd with TLS, firewall and encryption.

+## Restrict API access

+Most cloud-based Kubernetes implementations already limit access to the Kubernetes API of your cluster via the use of Identity and Access Management (IAM), Role-Based Access Control (RBAC), or Active Directory (AD).
+If your cluster doesn't already use one of these methods, you can typically configure one by using open-source projects to deal with different authentication methods.
+Additionally, access to the API should also be limited by the IP address, and access should only be provided to the trustworthy IPs.

+## Restrict SSH access

+It's an excellent practice to disallow SSH access to the Kubernetes nodes.
+This will lower the risk of unauthorized access to host resources on the cluster.
+Configure your nodes via your cloud provider to block access to port 22 except via your organization's VPN or a bastion host.
+You can also take advantage of Kubernetes authorization plugins to restrict user access to resources.
+You can even define access control rules for containers, namespaces, and operations.

+## Use Deployments instead of Pods

+A single pod should never be run individually.
+Avoid using naked pods as much as possible.
+To improve fault tolerance, instead, they should always be part of a Deployment, DaemonSet, ReplicaSet or StatefulSet.
+In the event of a node failure, naked pods can't be rescheduled because they're not bound to a Deployment or ReplicaSet.
+Pods can then be deployed across nodes using anti-affinity rules in your deployments to avoid all pods being run on a single node, which may cause downtime if it was to go down.
+Deploying is almost always more efficient than creating pods directly.

+## Define the risk tolerance in code

+Kubernetes functionality like [disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/), [Quality of Service](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) (QoS), [topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/), and [anti-affinity rules](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) give you control to define your tolerance to different kinds of application failure modes.
+These control features present many configuration options for managing workload placement.
+For example, you can prevent two pods from running on the same cluster node to protect against a single node outage which can lead to application downtime.
+You can also ensure that each cluster node gets one and only one pod to host a utility such as virus protection software.

+## Run more than one replica

+Pods are ephemeral by nature, if a Pod (or the node it executes on) fails, Kubernetes can automatically create a new replica of that Pod to continue operations.
+Keep in mind that Pod eviction from a node can happen at any time, and if only 1 replica exists, this would cause a service outage equivalent to the time it takes for a Pod to become available.
+Running more than one instance of your Pods guarantees that deleting a single Pod won't cause downtime.
+Even if you run several copies of your Pods, there are no guarantees that losing a node won't take down your service.
+You should apply anti-affinity rules to your Deployments so that Pods are spread across all the nodes of your cluster.

+## Set disruption budgets

+When a node is drained, all the Pods on that node are deleted and rescheduled.
+But suppose you have a heavy load, and you can't afford to lose over 50% of your Pods.
+In that case, you'll want to define a [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to protect the Deployments from unexpected events that could cause unavailability.
+Doing this instructs Kubernetes to always prevent the drain event from deteriorating availability further when the final state results in less than the number of Pods you've specified for that Deployment.

+## Mount secrets as volumes

+Secrets can be mounted as volumes or exposed as environment variables and used by a container in a Pod to interact with external systems on your behalf.
+It is reasonably common for application code to log out its environment (particularly in the event of an error).
+This will include any secret values passed in as environment variables, so secrets can easily be exposed to any user or entity who has access to the logs.
+The content of Secret resources should be mounted into containers as volumes rather than passed in as environment variables.

+## Store secrets encrypted

+Secrets, like keys, passwords, tokens, and other configuration values, must be stored correctly.
+If our Kubernetes cluster is compromised, the Secrets must remain secure.
+[Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are encoded in base64 format and stored as plain text in [etcd](https://etcd.io/).
+Kubernetes does not provide robust mechanisms to encrypt, manage, and share secrets across a Kubernetes cluster.
+A common approach to getting more secure secret management on Kubernetes is to introduce an external secret management solution, such as [Vault](https://www.vaultproject.io/) or [Sealed Secrets](https://sealed-secrets.netlify.app/).

+## Set graceful shutdown

+In a Dockerized runtime like Kubernetes, containers are born and die frequently.
+This happens not only when errors are thrown but also for good reasons like relocating containers, replacing them with a newer version and more.
+It's achieved by sending a notice SIGTERM signal to the process with a 30 second grace period.
+If the timeout period passes, [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) sends a SIGKILL signal, which causes the process to be stopped immediately.
+Make sure the app is handling the ongoing requests and clean-up resources in a timely fashion.
+You can always set a `terminationGracePeriodSeconds` on your pods to terminate containers with a specific grace period.

+## Application logs to stdout and stderr

+The standard output stream (stdout) is where you send application logs, and the standard error stream (stderr) is where you send error logs.
+Whenever an app writes to stdout or stderr, a container engine, like Docker, records, redirects, and stores the file in JSON format.
+Yet containers, pods, and nodes in Kubernetes are highly dynamic entities.
+These require consistent and persistent logs.
+So, it's best to keep cluster-wide logs on different backend storage such as the ELK Stack ([ElasticSearch](https://www.elastic.co/elasticsearch/), [Logstash](https://www.elastic.co/logstash/), and [Kibana](https://www.elastic.co/kibana/)).

+## Avoid sidecars for logging

+If you wish to apply log transformations to an application with a non-standard log event model, you may want to use a sidecar container.
+The sidecar approach deploys a separate logging agent for each Pod, which is relatively more resource intensive, but more flexible and multi-tenant isolated.
+However, if you have control over the application, you could output the right format.
+You could save on running an extra container for each Pod in your cluster.

+## Include PVCs in Pod configuration

+A  [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is an object that allows pods to access persistent storage on a storage device, defined via a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+Unlike regular volumes, which are transient in nature, PVs are persistent, supporting stateful application use cases.
+When creating a PersistentVolume, always configure a PersistentVolumeClaim (PVCs) as part of the container configuration.
+Avoid including PVs in container configuration as this strongly pairs a container to a particular volume.
+Always specify a default StorageClass, otherwise PVCs without a specific class will fail.

 ## Notes